 When we compare waves of data collection, we can see lots of shifts in the LGBT-identifying population by state (see below; click to enlarge).
 While the general trend was for states to have increasing proportions of people claiming LGBT identities in 2015-2016, a collection of states do not follow that trend.
 And this struck me as an issue that ought to provoke some level of concern.
 Look at Hawaii, Rhode Island, and South Dakota, for example.
 These are among the biggest shifts among any of the states and they are all against the liberalizing trend Gates describes.

 Presentation of data is important.
 And while the report might help you realize, if you’re LGBT, that you might enjoy living in Vermont or Hawaii more than Idaho or Alabama if living around others who share your gender or sexual identity is important to you, that’s a fact that probably wouldn’t surprise many.
 I’d rather see maps illustrating proportions of LGBT persons by population density rather than by state.
 I don’t think we’d be shocked by those results either.
-But it seems like it would be provide a much better picture of the shifts documented by the report than state-level data allow.Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+But it seems like it would be provide a much better picture of the shifts documented by the report than state-level data allow.Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.